matbowrs/matbowrs/README.md

 ## Hey, I'm Matthew
-- 💻 I do Cloud/Infrastructure work and am interested in Kubernetes and the future of cloud computing and ai/ml.
+- 💻 I do mostly Cloud/Infrastructure work.
+I am interested in Kubernetes, the future of cloud computing and ai/ml.

 <!-- ### Spotify Playing 🎧